Business Finance Guide

 - Sneaky costs (commonly overlooked)

-Startups naturally forget to budget for permits, rental bonds, insurance, utility connections, bank fees, website hosting, marketing costs to boost initial sales, and transport costs.
-Don’t make those mistakes.
+Permits, rental bonds, insurance, utility connections, bank fees, website hosting, marketing charges to enhance initial sales, and transportation costs are all things that startups overlook.
+Repeat sure you don’t make the same mistakes.

 - Wiggle room